McDougall Orphanage and Morley Residential School Timeline

-Signs of TB are found in a number of students.
+Signs of Tuberculosis are found in a number of children.

-Morely IRS, on the south side of the Bow River, is built by the government and managed by the United Church of Canada.
+Morley Residential School, on the south side of the Bow River, is built by the government and managed by The United Church of Canada.
 The residence opens in August and the school formally opens Nov.
 11 with some 60 pupils—all residential.

 The school includes a farm, with barn, henhouse, shed, pigpen, combined ice house–cold storage facility and stock-shed.
 The school has electricity.